 For example, if you were hit by a drunk driver who had only the state minimum insurance policy limits, their insurance may only cover $25,000 of your damages.
 If you suffered severe life-changing injuries that have affected your ability to work or engage in daily activities, you will likely need much more than $25,000 to cover your losses.
 If our attorneys discover that the drunk driver who hit you was served at a bar before the accident, we may be able to help you recover a much larger settlement from the bar’s insurance company to fully cover your damages.

 Whether you suspect that the drunk driver who hit you had been drinking at a bar or restaurant before the wreck or you’re just not sure how you’re going to pay for your losses, it is important to consult with an attorney.
-Our team of drunk driving lawyers have years of experience handling cases just like yours.
+Our team of drunk driving lawyers has years of experience handling cases just like yours.
 We work hard to thoroughly investigate how the accident happened, whether the drunk driver was served by any establishments, and whether those establishments knowingly allowed an intoxicated driver to get behind the wheel.